State Final Examination for the Bachelor of Computer Science study program

 Writing implements and photo ID are required.
 No notes, books or other reference material is permitted, neither are pocket calculators, phones, tablets or similar electronic devices.
 There is no formal dress code, given the length of the exam bringing refreshments is recommended.

-For students of the expiring program, the examination board may choose to adopt an alternative exam form of an expert conversation.
-During expert conversation, the board asks questions of the same type and the same depth as with the standard exam form, but the student is evaluated continuously and interactively.
-The choosen exam form is announced to the students together with the invitation for a specific exam date and time.
+For students of the expiring program (enrolled 2018 or earlier), the exam has two parts (mathematics and computer science), which are organized and graded independently.
+Each part is in the form of an expert conversation, during which the board asks oral questions of the same type and the same depth as with the written test form, but the student is evaluated continuously and interactively.
+A detailed description of the exam topics is available here."

 Question examples